Omar Jasika

-Jasika has a career-high singles ranking of World No. 223 achieved on 30 January 2023 and a career-high doubles ranking of World No. 220 achieved on 23 May 2016.

 Personal life

-Jasika was born in Melbourne, Australia.
+Jasika was born in Clarinda, Victoria.
 He is of Bosnian descent.
 His parents, Admir and Bina, emigrated from Bosnia and Herzegovina to Australia during the Bosnian War before Omar was born.
 He is the eldest child in his family and his brother, Amor, is also an aspiring professional tennis player.
 Jasika began playing tennis at the age of six.
 He attended South Oakleigh College throughout his schooling years.

 Professional tour

-2014: Tour Debut
+2014: ATP Tour debut

-After his success at the US Open, Jasika made his ATP World Tour debut in September, after he was given a wild card into the Malaysian Open.
+After his success at the US Open, Jasika made his ATP World Tour debut in September, after he was given a wildcard into the Malaysian Open.
 He drew Rajeev Ram in round one, and won the first set, and was within 2 points of the match in the second, before losing in three sets.
 In October, Jasika made his first final at the Australia F7 in Cairns.

 2015

 Jasika commenced 2015 at the Onkaparina Challenger where he drew No.1 seed and world No.80 Blaž Rola.
 He lost in three sets.

 Jasika competed in the qualifying for the Australian Open, when he won two rounds, but lost in the final round to Marius Copil.
 In February, he played in the Australia Futures 1 tournament, where he lost in the final to Brydan Klein.
-In March, Jasika headed to China where he made the final round of qualifying in both Guangzhou and Shenzhen Challengers before heading to Guadeloupe where he qualified for and made the quarter final of the Guadeloupe Challenger.
+In March, Jasika headed to China where he made the final round of qualifying in both Guangzhou and Shenzhen Challengers before heading to Guadeloupe where he qualified for and made the quarter-final of the Guadeloupe Challenger.
 In May, Jasika won his first ITF title in Changwon.
 In July, Jasika won his second ITF title in Kelowna, dropping just one set along the way.

-2016
+2016: Major debut

-Jasika made his grand slam debut at the 2016 Australian Open after being awarded a wild card.
+Jasika made his Grand Slam debut at the 2016 Australian Open after being awarded a wildcard.
 He won his first round match, beating Illya Marchenko in 4 sets; he subsequently lost to former finalist Jo-Wilfried Tsonga in the following round in straight sets.
 Jasika spent the remainder of the year predominantly on the Futures circuit across North America and Europe, making numerous quarter and semi finals, but no finals.

 In December, Jasika won the Australian Open wildcard play-off, earning him direct entry into the 2017 Australian Open.
 Jasika ended the year with a ranking of 367.